-Besides the whooping 300mg of caffeine, the zero sugar and calories are pretty tempting.
-You might want to try this out if you are in need of some superindustrial strength for the day!
+Besides the whopping 300mg of caffeine, the zero sugar and calories are pretty tempting.
+You might want to try this out if you are in need of some super industrial strength for the day!

 However, the recommended caffeine intake per day is a maximum of 400mg for an adult.
-You clearly need to be mindful of your caffeine consumption for that day because a single can of Bang will get you within striking distance of that limit.
+You clearly need to be mindful of your caffeine consumption because a single can of Bang will get you within striking distance of that limit.

 Also, Bang Energy Drink advertises that there are BCAAs included in the ingredients.
-Therefore, this could be more preferable to grab before or during your work out session.
+Therefore, this could be preferable to grab before or during your workout session.

-However, it should be noted that there are several lawsuits against Bang energy drink for issues relating to false and misleading advertising in relation to their ingredients - so do your own research.
+However, it should be noted that there are several lawsuits against Bang Energy for issues relating to false and misleading advertising in relation to their ingredients – so do your own research.

-If you want to learn more about Bang energy drink, everything you could possibly want to know is covered in my other article which I've linked to just now.
+If you want to learn more about Bang Energy, everything you could possibly want to know is covered in my other article which I’ve linked to just now.

-I can get my energy from the suitable amount of caffeine without having to worry about a sugar crash afterwards and also keep my calorie intake to a minimum.
+I can get my energy from a suitable amount of caffeine without having to worry about a sugar crash afterward and also keep my calorie intake to a minimum.

 Not to mention the fact that it ships right to your door for around $1 per drink.
 That’s amazing value for money compared to the other options listed above.

-Other than the energy drinks already listed above, there are a few other great energy drinks that you can try out that might be suitable for your intermittent fasting diet:
+Other than the energy drinks already listed above, there are a few other great energy drinks that you can try while on an intermittent fasting diet such as: